Homily for Proper 12, year

 Jesus distributes victuals to the hungry.
 Victuals, fruits of creation, are gathered by the labour of human hands.
 Crossing the lake to the other, gentile, side tells us that the message is for all, not just respectable club members.
-It’s for the whole world, represented by the five thousand.
-God’s grace and goodness is signified by 5 in Biblical numerology.
+It’s for the whole world, represented by the five thousand (5 in Biblical numerology signifying whole).
 In all this, the allusion to the mass is clear enough: takes loaves, breaks them, distributes, consumes.

 Here are several topics for a homily, but today I’m not dealing with any of them.
 I want to consider something you may think is a minor detail.
 All the gospel writers tell this story, but only John tells us that the victuals are provided by a paidarion, the Greek for child or young slave.
 Yes: the bread of life comes from the hands of a child.
 This is a remarkable detail, and one that hits me all the more forcefully every time I see children in action.

 Here are some resonances it conjures up:

 - A little child shall lead them.

 - Allow the children to come to me.

 - If anyone hurts a child, it would be better for that person to be thrown into the water with a stone around his neck.

 - To enter the kingdom of heaven you must be as a child.